momran2401/autonomyresearch/README.md

 **Note:** Public availability of this Work — including through platforms like GitHub — does **not** constitute a waiver of rights or permission for derivative use.

 All rights are **explicitly reserved** to the creator, regardless of employment status, contractual obligations, or employer assumptions.
-This declaration is reinforced by timestamped authorship in GitHub commit history, File creation and modification records, Clear authorship attribution in project metadata.
-The author reserves the right to pursue **legal action** in the event of **misappropriation**, **unauthorized replication**, or **unlicensed commercial use** of the Work.
+This declaration is reinforced by timestamped authorship in GitHub commit history, File creation and modification records, clear authorship attribution in project metadata.
+The author reserves the right to pursue legal action in the event of misappropriation, unauthorized replication, or unlicensed commercial use of the Work.
 Third-party components (e.g. physical casings or enclosures) are **not** covered by this claim unless explicitly stated.

 Contact: [momran2401@gmail.com](mailto:momran2401@gmail.com)

----

-*End of README*